Go directly to product information

 Save:

-• save your Sulawesi pepper in closed packaging
+• save your Sulawesi pepper in sealed packaging

 • preferably store in a dark, dry and cool place